Ancient Meroe and Aksum

-After the Romans conquered Egypt in 30 BC, the Kushites tried invading Egypt again, but the Roman army sent a force in 24 BC and they ended up signing a peace treaty.
+After the Romans conquered Egypt in 30 BC, the Kushites tried invading Egypt again, but the Roman army sent soldiers to fight the Kushites off in 24 BC and they ended up signing a peace treaty.
 The Romans from then on traded along the Red Sea directly with Kush and Aksum, instead of always going through Egypt.
 Generally power in Nubia moved further south, and along the Red Sea rather than the Nile.
 But women continued to rule - between 0 and 100 AD, there were a series of women rulers in Meroe known as the Candaces.
 Amanishakhete, perhaps the first of these rulers, fought off a Roman army sent by Augustus in about 10 BC.

 The Ancient African Kingdom of Kush (Cultures of the Past) by Pamela F. Service (1998)

 A Place in the Sun, by Jill Rubalcaba (1998)

 The Nubians: People of the Ancient Nile, by Bob Bianchi (1994)

 Daily Life of the Nubians, by Bob Bianchi (2004)